Stamp collecting in the UK began in the 19th century, just after the introduction of the world’s first postage stamp.

 The use of postal systems dates back to ancient times, when empires would use couriers to deliver messages.
 The first stamps were introduced in the UK in 1840 and were used to help speed up the delivery of mail.
 The early postal systems were not very efficient, and it wasn’t until the introduction of railways that they began to improve.
 Today, postal systems are an essential part of our lives and play a vital role in the economy.

-The Penny Black: Britain’s first postage stamp
+The Penny Black: Britain’s First Postage Stamp

 Collecting for fun: Stamp collecting in the 20th century